South Carolina vs. Troy NCAA Football Odds, Plays and Insights | October 2, 2021

-The South Carolina Gamecocks (2-2), who have college football's 18th-ranked pass defense, meet the Troy Trojans (2-2) and their 10th-ranked passing defense on Saturday, October 2, 2021.
-The Gamecocks are 7-point favorites.
-The contest's over/under is 42.5.
+The South Carolina Gamecocks (2-2), who have college football's 18th-ranked pass defense, play the Troy Trojans (2-2) and their 10th-ranked passing defense on Saturday, October 2, 2021.
+The Gamecocks are 6.5-point favorites.
+The over/under is set at 43.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.